kpurcell/website/index.md

 ### Experience

 I have designed and taught a number of classes over the last several years.
+Copies of my recent teaching evaluations can be downloaded [here](http://www.kevin-purcell.com/Purcell_teachEval.PDF)

 * **Introduction to Biology** (4 credit; 100/200 Level)
 * **Conservation Biology** (3 credit; 400/600 Level)